Moissanite vs Cubic Zirconia: Which is Best for You?

 - Moissanite is comprised of silicon carbide, which is actually used in a range of products we use everyday, including but not limited to ceramic plates, car parts, and even bulletproof vests.

-- Cubic zirconia is made from zirconium dioxide, which is mostly found in crystallized form and thus, cubic zirconium itself.
+- Cubic zirconia is made from zirconium dioxide, which is mostly found in crystallized form (crystal) and thus, cubic zirconium itself.

 How does moissanite compare with cubic zirconia?